Citizens’ Voice Project (CVP)

 August 18, 2012 – December 17, 2014

-Parliament Watch and Reforms Project (PWRP) has been designed to observe the proceedings of the Senate and the National Assembly and 13 selected Standing Committees using robust methodology and specially-designed checklists based on the Rules of Business.
+The European Union funded the Parliament Watch and Reforms Project (PWRP) to observe the proceedings of the Senate and the National Assembly, and the 13 selected Standing Committees.

-Under this project, which is funded by the European Commission, TDEA-FAFEN has hired the services of unbiased and neutral professionals who observe the interventions of the parliamentarians on the floor of the house and report back to TDEA secretariat.
-As soon as the filled-in checklist is received by the secretariat, report writers prepare daily factsheets to be disseminated among relevant stakeholders and upload it on FAFEN’s website (www.fafen.org) and TDEA-FAFEN’s parliamentary information portal (www.openparliament.pk).
-Later, report writers draft news for FAFEN’s newspaper, Parliament Files (parliamentfiles.com).
+TDEA-FAFEN employed the services of professionals who observed the interventions of the parliamentarians on the floor of the house and reported back to the TDEA secretariat.
+Daily factsheets were prepared and disseminated among relevant stakeholders and uploaded on FAFEN’s website (www.fafen.org) and TDEA-FAFEN’s parliamentary information portal (www.openparliament.pk).

 TDEA-FAFEN, on its own initiative and with the help of its partner organizations, is also observing the proceedings of all provincial assemblies and disseminating daily factsheets to relevant stakeholders.
-Its data analysts skim through the parliamentary data sent by their impartial observers and after verification, place it on the portal for the use of any interested individual.
-It can be said that TDEA-FAFEN has all the data of National Assembly since 2008 and Senate and provincial assemblies since 2011.
+Its data analysts skim through the parliamentary data sent by their observers and after verification, place it on the portal for the use of any interested individual.

 Education for All – Making it Possible